sf-playground/inc/README.md

 ## Venture capital

+*Not a revenue model*

-*Venture capital is a form of funding for high growth businesses.
+Venture capital is a form of funding for high growth businesses.
 Unlike a bank loan or other forms of debt financing, venture capitalists take equity (a percent ownership in your business) in exchange for funding.
 Unlike taking out a loan, you don't have to repay your creditors if your business tanks.
 If you do succeed, however, you should expect to return capital to your investor at a multiple.*

-*Venture capital is "high risk high reward": VCs are more risk tolerant than banks, but they also expect a large payoff if you are successful.
+Venture capital is "high risk high reward": VCs are more risk tolerant than banks, but they also expect a large payoff if you are successful.
 If you plan on raising venture capital, you should set up a business entity structured as a C Corp, preferably in Delaware.
-If you're unfamiliar with the venture capital process, the best place to start is by reaching out to similar founders who have successfully raised venture.*
+If you're unfamiliar with the venture capital process, the best place to start is by reaching out to similar founders who have successfully raised venture.

 #### Pros